The Picture of Dorian Gray: Origins

+In 1882, Oscar Wilde met Frances Richards in Ottawa, where he visited her studios.
+In 1887, Richards moved to London where she renewed her acquaintance with Wilde and painted his portrait.
+Wilde described that incident as being the inspiration for the novel:

 In 1889, J. M. Stoddart, an editor for Lippincott's Monthly Magazine, was in London to solicit novellas to publish in the magazine.
 On 30 August 1889, Stoddart dined with Oscar Wilde, Sir Arthur Conan Doyle and T. P. Gill at the Langham Hotel, and commissioned novellas from each writer.
-Doyle promptly submitted The Sign of the Four, which was published in the February 1890 edition of Lippincott's, but Stoddart did not receive Wilde's manuscript for The Picture of Dorian Gray until 7 April 1890, seven months after having commissioned the novel from him.
+Doyle promptly submitted The Sign of the Four, which was published in the February 1890 edition of Lippincott's.
+Stoddart received Wilde's manuscript for The Picture of Dorian Gray on 7 April 1890, seven months after having commissioned the novel from him.

 In July 1889, Wilde published "The Portrait of Mr. W. H.", a very different story but one that has a similar title to The Picture of Dorian Gray and has been described as "a preliminary sketch of some of its major themes", including homosexuality.

 Publication and versions

 1890 novella

 The literary merits of The Picture of Dorian Gray impressed Stoddart, but he told the publisher, George Lippincott, "in its present condition there are a number of things an innocent woman would make an exception to."
 Fearing that the story was indecent, Stoddart deleted around five hundred words without Wilde's knowledge prior to publication.
 Among the pre-publication deletions were: (i) passages alluding to homosexuality and to homosexual desire; (ii) all references to the fictional book title Le Secret de Raoul and its author, Catulle Sarrazin; and (iii) all "mistress" references to Gray's lovers, Sibyl Vane and Hetty Merton.

 It was published in full as the first 100 pages in both the American and British editions of the July 1890 issue, first printed on 20 June 1890.
-Later in the year the text was distributed by Ward, Lock and Company.
+Later in the year the publisher of Lippincott's Monthly Magazine, Ward, Lock and Company, published a collection of complete novels from the magazine, which included Wilde's.